We Happy Few: Arcade Mode

-Arcade Mode was added as part of the 1.7 update and added three new game-modes: Survival, The Night Watch, and Sandbox.
+The 1.7 update included the "Arcade Mode," which added three new game modes: Survival, The Night Watch, and Sandbox.
 They can be accessed on the new tab on the main menu named Arcade.
-The player can save Survival and Sandbox (unless permadeath is on, in which case you cannot save), but not The Night Watch.
+The player can save while in Survival and Sandbox (unless permadeath is on, in which case one cannot save), but not The Night Watch.

 Survival mode focuses more on the game's survival features and requires close attention to the chosen character's physical needs.
 The player spawns on one of several islands of different sizes (the player can choose from a small, medium or large island) with different layouts; the islands are a mix of the Garden District and Hamlyn Village.
 The player can choose one of the three characters from the campaign to play as they progress through the campaign.
 On each Island there are two notable locations (a black circle with an eye on it) which each contain either a bridge key-card or a boat capacitor, and they have to use the key cards to unlock the bridges to the other islands.
 The player's score depends on how long they survive and if they managed to escape by collecting the five boat capacitors located around the map and repairing a boat in the boat house.
 The player has to find safe houses on the island, but they cannot sleep in an occupied house (the occupants will awake immediately).
 They can also fast travel to any safe-house that they have located, from anywhere on the map (unless they are in combat).
-The player must explore others houses and buildings around the map to find food and water to avoid starving, which will end the game.
+The player must explore others houses and buildings around the map to find food and water to avoid starving and dehydrating, which will end the game (if on permadeath mode; otherwise, they will respawn back at the last hatch they visited.)